nickyreinert/basic-llm-with-pytorch/README.md

 - improved optimisation loop (train, loss calculation, testing, loss calculation)
 - added visualisation plot to see how training improves

+## Todo

-Though, there is still room for improvement, like encapsulating layer results in the all the forward functions (memory-wise this will gain some performance).
+Though, there is still room for improvement, like
+- encapsulating layer results in the all the forward functions (memory-wise this will gain some performance)
+- actually implementing batch-wise training, right now the batch size does not really matters, as we train on one batch each epoch

 # COLAB
 You can find the notebook in Google's Colab: